andyhou965/NFT-builder/README.md

      <img src="./images/editMintWindows.png" alt="editMintWindows" width=200>
  </p>

 5. Set the Allowlist.
-Add the address into Allowlist using "setAllowlist"
+Add whitelisted buyers' addresses into allowlist using "setAllowlist"

  <p align="center">
      <img src="./images/setAllowlist.png" alt="setAllowlist" width=200>
  </p>

 6. Allowlist Mint.
-Using "allowListMint" to mint NFTs with a VIP price (1 ETH). **First, we need to switch to a Buyer account**.
+Using "allowListMint" to mint NFTs with a VIP price (1 ETH). **First, we need to switch to a whitelisted Buyer account**.
 After successfully mint, you can see the Balance of the contract updated to 1 ETH.

  <p align="center">
      <img src="./images/allowListMint.png" alt="allowListMint" width=200>